coder/terraform-provider-coder/docs/index.md

 ### Optional

 - `feature_use_managed_variables` (Boolean, Deprecated) Feature: use managed Terraform variables.
-If disabled, Terraform variables will be included in legacy Parameter Schema.
+The feature flag is not used anymore as Terraform variables are now exclusively utilized for template-wide variables.
 - `url` (String) The URL to access Coder.